jmeaster30/BlastPDF/README.md

 ### BlastPDF

-This project houses the core library code
+A PDF generation, parsing, and editing library

+### BlastSharp

+Random things I wanted to have or try to make

-### BlastPDF.Test
+#### BlastPDF.Test

-This project contains unit tests for the BlastPDF Library
+Unit tests for the BlastPDF library

+### BlastIMG

+An image decoding library

 ### ShowCase

-This project contains examples that lets you see what this library can do
+Meant for the purpose of experimenting with this library while developing.

+This will eventually house several more projects that can will show off what BlastPDF and BlastIMG can do.